How to deploy a Domotz Collector with Auto Discovery disabled and choose only the devices you want to monitor

-Install the agent with scanning disabled on all interfaces
+Install the Collector with scanning disabled on all interfaces

-1) create an Agent Activation API Key in the Domotz Portal (https://help.domotz.com/user-guide/domotz-api/ )
+1) create a Collector Activation API Key in the Domotz Portal (https://help.domotz.com/user-guide/domotz-api/ )

 and get the following parameters which you will need to customize the activation script: